RSPCA NSW Coffs Harbour Shelter

 RSPCA NSW has 10 shelters that provide comfortable accommodation and the best possible care to surrendered, neglected, unwanted, sick or injured animals.

 The RSPCA NSW Coffs Harbour Shelter provides care and shelter to abandoned and neglected animals.
 It is the animal holding facility for Coffs Harbour City Council.
 In addition to adoptions, it runs one-on-one dog training sessions for pet owners.
 The shelter also trains rehab dogs from pounds, rescue groups and other shelters, and prepares them for adoption.
 It features a separate boarding block of 20 heated kennels.

 Each year, tens of thousands of animals arrive at RSPCA NSW shelters.
 The RSPCA works within NSW communities to promote responsible pet ownership with the aim of increasing awareness and reducing the number of unwanted animals.
 Animals arriving at our shelters come from a variety of sources, including those:

 - surrendered by an owner

-- seized by an inspector under the Prevention of Cruelty to Animals Act (POCTA)
+- seized by an inspector under the Prevention of Cruelty to Animals Act 1979

-Staff members assess all animals to ensure they are medically and behaviourally sound.
-Animals requiring extra attention are referred to our behavioural team or our vets.
+Staff members assess all animals to ensure they are medically sound and that there are no other issues.
+Animals requiring extra attention are referred to our veterinarians.

 Animals deemed suitable for adoption are advertised on www.adoptapet.com.au.
-The behaviour of all animals available through the RSPCA has been assessed to determine the animal’s suitability for adoption, and identify their unique re-homing requirements.
+The temperament and wellbeing of all animals available through the RSPCA has been assessed to determine the animal’s suitability for adoption, and identify their unique rehoming requirements.
 This enables staff to match animals with potential adopters.

-All adoption animals have undergone a comprehensive vet check, been desexed, microchipped, treated for internal and external parasites (such as worms and fleas), and had their initial vaccination.
+All adoption animals have undergone a comprehensive veterinary check, been desexed, microchipped, treated for internal and external parasites such as worms and fleas, and had their initial vaccinations.
 Dogs are also heartworm tested and treated.

 127 animal enclosures